-The 1990s was THE decade to be a Romanian rock band.
+1990s was THE decade to be in a Romanian rock band and I survived to tell the story.

 - Talitha Qumi (one album published, listen here),